openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 40: Power Consumption Reporting Threshold

 Power Consumption Reporting Threshold
-Choose by how much power consumption needs to increase or decrease to be reported.
-Values correspond to percentages so if 10 is set, for example, the device will report any power consumption changes of 10% or more compared to the last reading.
+<p&gtChoose by how much power consumption needs to increase or decrease to be reported.
+Values correspond to percentages so if 10 is set, for example, the device will report any power consumption changes of 10% or more compared to the last reading.</p&gt <p&gt<br /&gtValues:<br /&gt• default value 10<br /&gt• 0 - Power consumption reporting<br /&gtdisabled<br /&gt• 1 - 100 = 1% - 100% </p&gt <p&gtPower consumption reporting enabled.
+New value is reported only when Wattage in real time changes by more than the percentage value set in this parameter compared to the previous Wattage reading, starting at 1% (the lowest value possible).<br /&gt</p&gt <p&gt<strong&gtNOTE: Power consumption needs to increase or decrease by at least 1 Watt to be reported, REGARDLESS of percentage set in this parameter. </strong&gt </p&gt

-Values:
-• default value 10
-• 0 - Power consumption reporting
-disabled
-• 1 - 100 = 1% - 100%

-Power consumption reporting enabled.
-New value is reported only when Wattage in real time changes by more than the percentage value set in this parameter compared to the previous Wattage reading, starting at 1% (the lowest value possible).

-**NOTE: Power consumption needs to increase or decrease by at least 1 Watt to be reported, REGARDLESS of percentage set in this parameter.**
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```10```.